kevinmartinjos/lonesword.github.io/_posts/2017-12-10-django-self-code-review-for-dummies.md

 5. Speaking of unit tests, how do you decide when to write unit tests and when not to?
 If it's business logic, it need unit tests.
 No buts, no maybes, just write the damn tests.
 If it is say, something in your `ModelAdmin`, then you can afford not to write unit tests for that as long as you don't do any fancy `if..else`s there.
 Test your business logic, not your boilerplate

 6. Check if your changes require data migration.
-I made the rookie mistake of happily coding away on my feature without nary a thought about the existing data in the database, and regretted it afterwards.
+I made the rookie mistake of happily coding away on my feature with nary a thought about the existing data in the database, and regretted it afterwards.
 See [here](https://realpython.com/blog/python/django-migrations-a-primer/) for a primer on django migrations

 7. While doing self code review, keep an eye out for things that can be cached.
 Find yourselves fetching 'top 10 scorers of all time' from the db everytime the page loads?
 Cache it!
 Though this should be fairly obvious, it's easy to forget about the cache when you are busy writing your feature.